lbrustad/filehosting/dh3/dh3compact.info.md

 #### v1.1.1 - Navigation bar changes

 + Modified the navbar to finally center the images!
 Should've done this earlier ... sorry!
++ Fixed the top header line to be displayed over levels, I'm sorry about this as well!

 #### v1.1.0 - Level Styles